Dung1424/Dung1424/README.md

 │       Trying new tools, frameworks and ideas               │ │                                                            │
 │  [05] LEARNING                                             │
-│       Always improving one line of code at a time           │ │                                                            │
+│       Improving one line of code at a time                  │ │                                                            │
 ╰────────────────────────────────────────────────────────────╯
 ```